 Just like humans, mold has certain needs and certain preferences.

-Organic food source Specific temperature range
+- Organic food source

-Water Areas with limited air flow
+- Areas with limited light

-Areas with limited light
+- Areas with limited air flow

 - There are many types of mold in a variety of colors.
 Many molds are black.
 Black mold is not necessarily “toxic black mold”

 - “Toxic” black mold is Stachybotrys

 - The CDC is a good resource for mold information

 - Mold affects everyone differently based on their allergies to different spores and the gases those spores release as they grow.